 Congressionally Directed Medical Research Programs (CDMRP) -- Peer Reviewed Cancer Research Program (PRCRP) -- Translational Science Award

-The FY19 PCRP Translational Science Award mechanism supports translational research that will develop promising ideas in prostate cancer into clinical applications, ultimately providing a solution to one or more of the FY20 PCRP Overarching Challenges.
+The FY20 PCRP Translational Science Award (TSA) mechanism supports advanced translational research that will foster transformation of promising ideas in prostate cancer into clinical applications, ultimately providing a solution to one or more of the FY20 PCRP Overarching Challenges.
 Translational research may be defined as an integration of basic science and clinical observations.
 Observations that drive a research idea may originate from a laboratory discovery, population-based studies, or a clinician’s firsthand knowledge of patient care.
-The ultimate goal of translational research is to move a concept or observation forward into clinical application.
-As such, applications must include a detailed transition plan that articulates the pathway to moving the project’s findings to the next phase of development after successful completion of the award, and how the Principal Investigator (PI) will continue advancing the research toward making a clinical impact, even if clinical impact is not an immediate outcome.
-However, PIs should not view translational research as a one-way continuum from bench to bedside.
-The research plan must involve a reciprocal flow of ideas and information between basic and clinical science.
-The potential impact of the research is expected to be significant and go beyond an incremental advance.
-Proposed projects may include basic, translational, population science, and/or clinical research, but must demonstrate clinical relevance.
+Principal Investigators (PIs) should not view translational research as a one-way continuum from bench to bedside, but can include a reciprocal flow of ideas and information between basic science and clinical science (bench to bedside and/or bedside to bench).
+This mechanism is intended to fund a broad range of translational studies including, but not limited to, the following:

 • Advanced preclinical studies aimed at translating results from animal studies to applications with human samples/cohorts.
 The TSA is not intended to support initial mechanistic studies of a new target.

 • Late-stage preclinical work leading to/preparing for a clinical trial, e.g., an Investigational New Drug (IND) application submission